swyxio/swyxdotio/content/writing/technical/documentation-levels.md

   - README with API docs - goal is to save yourself from looking at source code
 - **Level 1: v0.x**
   - *Example audience: greenfield early adopters.
 Ok with missing documentation, they are here for the idea. can contribute code/docs*
-  - One paragraph description with more context
+  - One paragraph description with more context - could be a sales pitch but also give an idea of when to use you
   - Feature list/Project Goals
   - Install + Config Instructions
 - **Level 2: v1**